Wala of Corbie: Ideas on reforms

 Wala was restored to Court by Louis the Pious in 821, where he voiced his opinions on church and state reforms.
 Wala tried to establish procedures to control the exploitation of wealth by the Carolingian state officials.
 In a letter addressed to him and Archchaplain Hilduin in 826, Bishop Agobard observed that Wala was always at court as one of the very godly advisers of Louis the Pious.

 Many sources strongly suggest that Wala was opposed to the idea of partition of the empire amongst Louis's four sons and favored the unity of the empire.
-Although Wala attributed weakening of the empire due to movement towards secularization depriving church of its rights meanwhile bishops have occupied themselves to the state affairs, he believed that it was the right of the church to intervene in matters such as partition of the kingdom.
+Although Wala attributed weakening of the empire to movement towards secularization, depriving the church of its rights (in the meanwhile bishops occupied themselves with state affairs), he believed that it was the right of the church to intervene in matters such as partition of the kingdom.
 In 829, Paschasisus Radbert wrote in his Life of Wala, Wala at forefront talking "of the greed and avarice of the chaplains of the royal Court; of layman placed in rule over monasteries, "... a "filthy disease within the Church" of the corrupted clerics in the church.
 Wala believed that some of these clerics and chaplains had no religious authority and served for no reason other than for the sake of their profit.